-- Press the right side of the E-Zoom button to zoom in on your image; you can enlarge it up to four times its original size.
-You can press the button repeatedly (up to 32 times), or press and hold the button to zoom to the size you want. - 2.
-Use the Enter button to pan around the screen if necessary. - 3.
-Press the left side of the E-Zoom button to zoom out.
-You can press the button repeatedly, or press and hold it to zoom all the way out.
+- 1. Press the right side of the E-Zoom button to zoom in on your image. - Press the button repeatedly to enlarge it up to four times in 24 steps. - Press and hold the button to zoom in to the size you want. - Use the Enter button to pan around the screen if necessary. - Press the left side of the E-Zoom button to zoom out.
+You can press the button repeatedly, or press and hold to zoom all the way out.
 You can also press the Resize button to return to the original size.

 You can also have an image, such as a company logo, display on the screen whenever you press the A/V Mute button.
-See page 51 for instructions.
+See page 49 for instructions.